In each of these three sectors, there are various ways we waste or lose water that we could otherwise be using, saving or re-using.

 Agriculture (& Irrigation)

-- Water pollution from fertilizer runoff, pesticide use and livestock effluent degrades water resources and leads to less available water to use in the total water supply
+Water pollution from fertilizer runoff, pesticide use and livestock effluent degrades water resources and leads to less available water to use in the total water supply

 Industry (& Energy Generation)